timothystone/bottom-up-java-webservices/README.md

 An introduction to traditional web service n-tier design with an overview of extracting a SOAP service from existing web services.

+## Lesson 103 - Import the Legacy Project

+Bharath reviews the steps for developing a new SOAP web service and extending an existing service.
+The steps in this section will follow:

+1. Create the project
+1. Create the endpoint
+1. Mark with JAXB annotations
+1. Mark with JAX-WS annotations
+1. Create the config class
+1. Run the application

+The first two steps are provided by Bharath and Udemy as a downloadable resource.
+This Maven project will be imported into the IDE.
+This importing is IDE specific and fairly direct in most leveraging the underlying Maven architecture.

+**Importing the Project**

+As shown in the commit history, the project is imported and a number of immediate changes are made to support current Spring Boot and Java versions.

+*General Clean up*

+Remove `.DS_Store`.
+Provide `.gitignore`

+*Java 15*

+The `<java.version>` property is updated to `15`.
+This necessitates updates to Spring Boot and Apache CXF versions.

+*Spring Boot*

+Updated to `2.3.5.RELEASE` and reflected in dependencies.

+*Apache CXF*

+As of November 2020, Apache CXF is at version `3.4.1`.
+This is reflected in a new property, `cxf.version` and applied to the project as needed.

+*Package Refactoring*

+For my personal mental context, the packages are refactored for my development domain, `com.anothercaffeinatedday`.

+*mvn clean package*

+Test the changes, performing a build and running the test suite provided in with Java 15.

+### Legacy Application Tour

+The lesson concludes with a tour of the legacy application.
+The commit history will show a number of refactorings performed, reflecting almost 20 years in Credit Card acquisition and servicing.